eclipse-vertx/vertx-sql-client/README.md

 [Vert.x 3.5.0.Beta1](http://vertx.io)

+## Why ?

+_PgClient_ provides a simple API close to Postgres while focusing on performance and low overhead.

 ## Using Postgres Client

 To use the client, add the following dependency to the _dependencies_ section of your build descriptor: